quietui/quiet/docs/docs/components/button.md

 ### Listening for long press

-A common request, especially on mobile, is to be able to detect a long press.
-Buttons dispatch a `quiet-long-press` event when the button is clicked or tapped and held for 500 milliseconds.
-You can determine if the event was triggered by a click (`pointerdown`) or tap (`touchstart`) by looking at `event.detail.originalEvent.type`.
+You can detect long presses by listening to the `quiet-long-press` event.
+The event is dispatched when the button is clicked or tapped and held for 500 milliseconds.

+You can determine if the initiating event was a click (`pointer`) or tap (`touch`) by looking at `event.detail.type`.
+You can also look at `event.detail.originalEvent` to get the coordinates and other information.

 ```html {.example}
 <quiet-button id="button__long-press">Press and hold</quiet-button>